anpaul7/nuodb-operator/README.md

 ## Install the NuoDB Operator

 To install the NuoDB Operator into your Kubernetes cluster, follow the steps provided below for the appropriate Kubernetes Distribution you are using.

-Please review and complete the NuoDB Operator [installation prerequisites steps](documentation/installation-prerequisites) before proceeding.
+Please **complete** the NuoDB Operator [installation prerequisites steps](documentation/installation-prerequisites) before proceeding.

 <img src="logo-images/red-hat-openshift.png" width="150" height="90" />